All Episodes

 If you're a member of the California teachers or personal employees union out there, your fund, your pension is invested in these instruments.

-One of the reasons why is because it's a high risk thing.
+One of the reasons why is because it's a high-risk thing.

-It's much riskier than taking a job and getting a guaranteed amount of money paid to you uh every week, two weeks, month, whatever.
+It's much riskier than taking a job and getting a guaranteed amount of money paid to you every week, two weeks, month, whatever.

-Uh and so there's a there's a there's a risk-reward system.
+And so there's a risk-reward system.

-And the uh the uh capital gains rate was twenty.
+And the capital gains rate was 20%.

-And Robert Rubin was the Secretary of the Treasury back then, and Rubin is one of the guys leading the call for raising the capital gains rate to something now.
+And Rubin is one of the guys leading the call for raising the capital gains rate to something.

-What does he want it up to?
+Now, what does he want it up to?

-25 or 30 percent?
+25 or 30%?

 I think they want it to be the same as earned income.